DXHeroes/knowledge-base-content/practices/automated_deployment.md

 ## Common Pitfalls of the Automated Deployment

-- **Exaggerated reliance on the automated deployment**
+- **Exaggerated reliance on the Automated Deployment**
-   It is always good to have an alternative strategy to avoid being stuck when your automated deployment configuration is broken.
+   It is always good to have an alternative strategy to avoid being stuck when your Automated Deployment configuration is broken.
 - **The project is too small**
-   Implementing automated deployment can be time-consuming.
+   Implementing Automated Deployment can be time-consuming.
 Ensure that you do not spend more time implementing it than actually developing the product.
 - **Rigid pipeline design**
    Rigid pipeline prevents the team from optimizing their processes.
 Pipeline should be structured, flexible, and able to incorporate sudden changes.
 - **Long and slow deployment pipelines**